Vaishnavi-Bhure/Portfolio/README.md

 # Portfolio
-My resume made by using  HTML, CSS, JavaScript, Bootsrap.
+My Portfolio made by using  HTML, CSS, JavaScript, Bootsrap.